gitaarik/lit-state/README.md

 In more technical words:

-A `LitStateElement` will re-render when any `stateVar` - which it read in the last render cycle - changes.
+A component using the `observeState()` mixin will re-render when any `stateVar`
+- which it read in the last render cycle - changes.

 ## Demo app